zed-alpha/shadow-gadgets/README.md

 will handle moving itself to any new parents should the target be moved.

 It is hoped that the base features will cover most cases.
-For those setups that might be problematic, the library offers a couple of other configuration properties as possible remedies.
+For those setups that might be problematic, the library offers a couple of configuration properties as potential remedies.

 ### Limitations and recourses